jamestripp/qstep-socialmedia/README.md

 * [Computer science paper reviewing sentiment analysis so far](https://arxiv.org/pdf/1612.01556.pdf)
 * [Medium post on sentiment analysis and machine learning](https://medium.com/datadriveninvestor/sentiment-analysis-machine-learning-approach-83e4ba38b57) - Hard to read but a nice quick review
 * [Machine learning analysis with R](https://www.kaggle.com/taindow/deep-learning-with-r-sentiment-analysis).

+### Natural Language Processing

+Natual language processing is an interesting area.
+There are lots of packages (e.g., see the [CRAN natural langauge processing view](https://cran.r-project.org/web/views/NaturalLanguageProcessing.html)) and cleanNLP seems to be the best for easily integrating with the tidyverse.
+You may find the below links to be useful.

+* [Stanford CoreNLP](http://www.aclweb.org/anthology/P14-5010) - An excellent and classic library for natual language processing.
+* [Spacy homepage](https://spacy.io) - The python package we used above.
+If you applying the above in your own projects then please work through this page to usderstand some of the nuances of the program.
+* [CleanNLP article](https://arxiv.org/pdf/1703.09570.pdf) - The paper contains some analysis which we did not do above.
+Furthermore, the references in the paper are useful for better understanding the approach.
+* [Detecting politeness](https://journal.r-project.org/archive/2018/RJ-2018-067/RJ-2018-067.pdf) - Natual language processing has the potential of identifying more nuanced components of anlaysis, such as politeness.

+In general, you should find some data and play around.
+Try to get a sense of what your data is and understand what it is telling you.